nicolasdeffense/eo-toolbox/notebooks.md

 ---
-layout: default
+layout: sub_page
 title: Jupyter Notebooks
-description: In this section you will find all the **Jupyter Notebooks** that will help you to use programming to achieve a remote sensing project from A to Z.
 ---

+In this section you will find all the **Jupyter Notebooks** that will help you to use programming to achieve a remote sensing project from A to Z.

 > Jupyter Notebooks are notebooks that contain code blocks in addition to text and illustrations.
 They make it easy to see the output of your code!